 I use the $79/month plan, but don’t use this until you make enough sales per month so that this plan actually saves you money with lower processing fees.

 Get ready for a zillion images.
 (I just want to be sure I’ve got you covered, and you’re not left wondering how to do any of this stuff.)

-Go to Shopify (this is an affiliate link that SAVES YOU 10% off any plan, and if you've found this post helpful, I would appreciate it if you use my link!) and begin by entering your email address in the highlighted box above.
+Go to Shopify (this is an affiliate link, and if you’ve found this post helpful, I would appreciate it if you use my link!) and begin by entering your email address in the highlighted box above.

 This pop up form appears.
 Fill in those details!

 More questions.
 You’ll most likely select “online store”.

 We’re almost done with the questions.
 Fill in all of your details here.
 Pretty self explanatory, right?

 This part is just for internal research.
 Whatever you answer doesn’t change anything for you!
 Finally, click the green button: Enter my store.